jillesvangurp/www.jillesvangurp.com/pages/index.md

 - High-level or hands-on consulting on search architecture & Elasticsearch
 - Trainings and workshops related to that.
 Want to use Fleet, ELK, or are you looking to level up your search skills?
 I can help.
+- Improving the quality of your search.
+I have built [Rankquest Studio](https://rankquest.jillesvangurp.com) to help people benchmark their search quality.
-- Architecture reviews, workshops, or hands-on deep dives
+- Architecture / ETL reviews, workshops, or hands-on deep dives
 - Team troubleshooting & interim management & mentoring.
 - General consulting on tech, roadmap, or product.

-I charge a day rate for my services.
-I'm not available to join your team full time.
+I generally work as a consultant, not as a freelance developer.
+This means I can work with you in short projects or on a retainer fee basis.
+But I'm not able to join teams fulltime.

 ## Opensource

-I maintain several projects on Github that relate to my activities as a search consultant and that we use at FORMATION as part of our product platform:
+I maintain several projects on Github that relate to my activities as a consultant and that we use at FORMATION as part of our product platform:

 - [rankquest-studio](https://github.com/jillesvangurp/rankquest-studio) Rankquest Studio is a web based tool that you can use to benchmark search query metrics for your search APIs.
 You can try the [latest version here](https://rankquest.jillesvangurp.com).
 - [rankquest-core](https://github.com/jillesvangurp/rankquest-core) Rankquest is a kotlin multiplatform rank evalution library that you can use to benchmark any API that returns search results.
 It powers Rankquest Studio.